Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/aeronaut-odyssey/_index.md

 ---

-{{% section-centered heading="Material" anchor="material" html="true" %}}
+## Material

-<p>The tool below can generate random playing boards!
+The tool below can generate random playing boards!
 Input your settings, press the button, and download the PDF with your unique world.
-(This can take up to 30 seconds on huge boards.)</p>
+(This can take up to 30 seconds on huge boards.)

 {{< boardgame-settings type="board" local_storage="aeronautOdysseyConfig" game_title="Aeronaut Odyssey" defaults="true" >}}
   {{< setting-enum id="setting-boardSize" text="Board Size?" values="tiny,small,regular,large,huge" valaskey="true" def="regular" remark="How many cities and routes to place." >}}